RanGlad12/ATG.AI/README.md

 ATG.AI consists of two machine learning steps.
 First, a barbell image dataset was used to train a YoloV5 object detector with a single class.
 The trained YoloV5 is then used to track the barbell in a video of a person doing a squat or squats.
 The barbell movement in the image y axis is extracted and the peaks corresponding to the deepest point of the squat are marked.
 A few frames in a window around the peak are then fed into an EfficientNet classifier network trained on images of deep and shallow squats.
 If a certain percentage of the images are classified as a deep squat we denote the squat as a valid squat, and otherwise it is an invalid squat.

 Eventually the project might evolve to include additional movements with different standards such as the clean and jerk, snatch, deadlift, bench press etc. using a similar approach.
+Another potential goal is to port it to a mobile app so that users can get a more immediate feedback instead of analyzing videos offline.

 ## Installation
 Clone the repository, and run pip install -r requirements.txt in the terminal.